hmil/RosHTTP/README.md

 # Known limitations

-- Response streaming is emulated in the browser, meaning that streaming large responses in the browser will consume large amounts of memory and might fail.
+- Streaming is emulated in the browser, meaning that streaming large request or response payloads in the browser will consume large amounts of memory and might fail.
   This [problem has a solution](https://github.com/hmil/RosHTTP/issues/46)
 - `bodyCollectTimeout` is ignored on Chrome.
 - Some headers cannot be set in the browser ([list](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name)).